pbenner/modhmm/README.md

   modhmm -c config.json call-single-feature-peaks atac
 ```

+### Troubleshooting
+#### Fragment length estimation is failing
+In case the estimation of the fragment length is failing, it is possible to manually set the fragment length.
+The fragment length estimate for each `BASENAME.bam` is written to a file called `BASENAME.fraglen.txt`.
+This file can be created manually, however the time stamp must be newer than that of the corresponding BAM file.
+The fragment length is estimated by cross-correlating the forwarnd and reverse strand reads.
+The cross-correlation is written to `BASENAME.fraglen.table` and a plot to `BASENAME.fraglen.pdf`, which both may help to identify a reasonable fragment length estimate.

 ### Use Cases
 #### Example 1: Compute segmentation on ENCODE data from mouse embyonic liver at day 12.5